makerbase-mks/MKS-SKIPR/README.md

 #### From the Serial software on PC
 Enter the command “ip a” and view the IP
 #### From KlipperScreen
-If you have a PI-LCD or HDMI screen connected with MKS SKIPR, it would run KlipperScreen after system boot.
+If you have a PI-TS35 or HDMI screen connected with MKS SKIPR, it would run KlipperScreen after system boot.
 You can find your IP address on the "Config"->WiFi

 ## Enter Fluidd interface
 After connect the MKS SKIPR to the network, you can directly enter the IP address of MKS SKIPR with your PC's browser, and you can enter fluidd interface(Makerbase's image has installed fluidd, of cause you can install other interface).